Local Resources & Information for Addiction Treatment. If you are in the Long Island area and need help now, call today!

 Through individual therapy, group therapy, and therapy designed to incporate family members, integrated treatment allows you to focus on personal healing and wellness.

 Behavioral therapy is widely used to treat dual diagnosis.
 Evidence-based therapies, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Motivational Interviewing (MI), are used to help individuals change their negative thought patterns and behaviors.
 Behavioral health therapy focuses on developing coping mechanisms to manage triggers, cravings, and symptoms.

-Medication-assisted treatment is a comprehensive treatment approach that uses medication to manage mental health and substance abuse disorders.
+Medication-assisted treatment is a comprehensive treatment approach that uses medication such as suboxone to manage mental health and substance abuse disorders.
 Medications are used to both alleviate symptoms of the mental health condition and reduce cravings for drugs or alcohol.
 Medications like buprenorphine, naltrexone, and methadone are commonly used in medication-assisted treatment for substance abuse disorders.